RobolinkInc/doc-v3/docs/CoDroneEDU/Blockly/page4.md

 ***string* predicted color:** The color that's predicted based off of what the front or back sensor detects.

 #### Example
-In this example, the "load_color_set" block uses a pre-made color set (visit our <a href="https://learn.robolink.com/lesson/3-8-color-sensor-cde-blockly/" target="_blank">Color Sensors</a> lesson to learn more).
+In this example, the "load_color_data" block uses a pre-made color set (visit our <a href="https://learn.robolink.com/lesson/3-8-color-sensor-cde-blockly/" target="_blank">Color Sensors</a> lesson to learn more).
 Then, place the drone on different colored surfaces (red, yellow, or blue) to make the drone play a different note using the "predict_color" block.

 <div className="loadXmlDiv">
   <button className="loadXmlButton" onClick={() => loadBlocklyXml('colors_example_senior')}>